MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

     a.
 When the current utilization is above 100%, the service returns a 429 code with the `retry-after-ms` header set to the time until utilization is below 100%

     b.
 Otherwise, the service estimates the incremental change to utilization required to serve the request by combining prompt tokens and the specified `max_tokens` in the call.
-If the `max_tokens` parameter is not specified, the service will estimate a value.
+If the `max_tokens` parameter is not specified, the service estimates a value.
 This estimation can lead to lower concurrency than expected when the number of actual generated tokens is small.
 For highest concurrency, ensure that the `max_tokens` value is as close as possible to the true generation size.

 3. When a request finishes, we now know the actual compute cost for the call.
 To ensure an accurate accounting, we correct the utilization using the following logic: